consciousmayank/blood_pressure_log/README.md

 - Save a blood pressure reading (systolic and diastolic Values).
 - Provision of Image upload to BlackBlaze.
 - Retrieve all the records from DB.
+- Saving FCM Token for a user, after login.
+- Send single Push notification to one user.
+- Send multiple Push notification to all users/List of users.

 Application
 - Sign In